BASIS OF PRESENTATION

 The Company’s significant accounting policies are disclosed in Note 2 to the Consolidated Financial Statements in the Annual Report.
-There were no material changes to the Company's significant accounting policies during the three-month period ended March 31, 2023.
+There were no material changes to the Company's significant accounting policies during the nine-month period ended September 30, 2023.

 Principles of Consolidation

 The accompanying condensed consolidated financial statements include the accounts of MariMed and its wholly- and majority-owned subsidiaries.
 Intercompany transactions and balances have been eliminated in consolidation.

 Noncontrolling interests represent third-party minority ownership interests in the Company’s majority-owned consolidated subsidiaries.
 Net income attributable to noncontrolling interests is reported in the condensed consolidated statements of operations, and the value of minority-owned interests is presented as a component of equity within the condensed consolidated balance sheets.